How to update a Microsoft Windows computer

 Microsoft Windows Update

 If you are running Microsoft Windows 98 or a later version of Microsoft Windows, you are eligible to update Microsoft Windows, and in some cases, your computer hardware with the latest drivers through Microsoft's update site.
-To perform this update, follow the below steps.
+To perform this update, follow the steps below.

 Note: Users on a corporate network or running an illegal copy of Microsoft Windows may be unable to perform Microsoft Updates.
 If you are on a corporate network, contact your administrator if you are concerned about updating your computer.
 If you are running an illegal copy of Microsoft Windows, we recommend you purchase Microsoft Windows.

-- Visit http://windowsupdate.microsoft.com, clicking on this link will open a new window for you.
-For this page to work you must view it in Internet Explorer.
+- Visit http://windowsupdate.microsoft.com.
+Note: For this page to work you must view it in Internet Explorer.

 - On the Microsoft Windows Update page, select the option Scan for updates.
 If prompted to install a plug-in, click Yes.
 Not installing this plug-in will prevent you from scanning for updates.